-This Environmental Assessment (EA) for the Proposed Project was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 U.S.C.
+This environmental assessment (EA) for the Proposed Project was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321, et seq.) and Council on Environmental Quality (CEQ) guidelines (40 CFR 1500-1508), which require a systematic, interdisciplinary approach to project planning and implementation and emphasize that the environmental impacts of federally funded projects be seriously considered in the decision-making process.

 This EA was prepared for the AML and evaluates the environmental consequences of implementing the Proposed Project and project alternatives.
-This EA will also be reviewed by the OSMRE and BLM and made available to the public for review, comment, and consideration.
-As applicable, a Finding of No Significant Impact (FONSI) will then be prepared describing the findings of the analysis in this EA.
-The OSMRE Western Regional Office is the lead federal agency and will be the signatory for the FONSI and Authorization to Proceed.
-The BLM Las Cruces District Manager may also choose to sign a Decision Record for the Proposed Project.
+A draft of the EA was made available to the public for review, comment, and consideration, and a Finding of No Significant Impact (FONSI) will be prepared describing the findings of the analysis in this final EA.
+As the federal lead, the OSM will be the Deciding Official for the Proposed Project as the signatory on the FONSI.
+The BLM will also provide a Decision Record for the Proposed Project.